google/kernel-sanitizers/KFENCE.md

 non-production test workloads.
 One way to quickly achieve a large enough total uptime is to deploy the tool across a large fleet of machines.

-The tool gets inspiration from [GWP-ASan](http://llvm.org/docs/GwpAsan.html), a userspace tool with similar properties.
-The name "KFENCE" is a homage to [Electric Fence Malloc Debugger](https://linux.die.net/man/3/efence).
+KFENCE is inspired by [GWP-ASan](http://llvm.org/docs/GwpAsan.html), a userspace tool with similar properties.
+The name "KFENCE" is a homage to the [Electric Fence Malloc Debugger](https://linux.die.net/man/3/efence).

 ## Status